For Moderately or Severely

 Under-insured patients with public insurance and uninsured patients can receive Paxlovid who meet income eligibility (at or below 300% of the Federal Poverty Level) can receive Paxlovid at no charge with the U.S. Government Patient Assistance Program operated by Pfizer.
 Learn more on Pfizer's Paxlovid website.
 Patients who are under-insured are those who would have a high co-pay for Paxlovid and cannot afford the medication.

 Answers to common questions about COVID-19 and other respiratory viral illnesses: prevention, wearing masks, testing, and self-care when you get sick.
-(Respiratory Virus Guidance updated on 3/1/2024).
+(Preventing Respiratory Illnesses updated on 8/18/2025).

 What to know